 This guide will explain how to connect a MacBook to Insight using Thunderbolt extension.

 Extension and cables

-Thunderbolt extension enables Insight to operate on all MacBooks with FireWire, Thunderbolt 2 and Thunderbolt 3 interfaces.
+Thunderbolt extension enables Insight to operate on MacBooks with these interfaces: FireWire, Thunderbolt 2 and Thunderbolt 3 (2016 – 2017 models).
 There is no need to remove the SSD, Thunderbolt extension allows connecting the whole Apple laptop to Insight.

 The extension module comes with: